|April 2nd, 2011|

 |Little Panda's First Adventure|

-After a couple of weeks of getting to know Little Panda, Gregory and I let him venture out of his cage to explore our living room.
+After a couple of weeks of getting to know Little Panda, I let him venture out of his cage to explore my living room.
 He was very excited and ran very quickly around!
 Hamsters are very good runners.

 |Me and Little Panda :)|